kirbs-btw/b25-model/README.md

 0.1709112087679356

-Tested with the new data on a small sample biggest model about 60% on the new cleaner data still need to test with higher epoch because of a smaller train set
+Tested with the new data on a small sample biggest model about 60% on the new cleaner data still need to test with higher epoch because of a smaller tr

+currently getting a better avg accuracy with the new preprocessing in the dataset with cut of bottom and top...